yangzhou-bio-lib/SV-information/README.md

 ### Output
 We look for evidence of slipt reads in the original bam file and output the eligible reads to the `${sample}.${a}.splitters.reads.comm` file

-## 2. Identify_breakpoint.R
+## 2. step2.R
-Based on the result file obtained from the `smooth_break_point.sh` script, further determine the location of the SV breakpoint and get the SV map.
+Based on the result file obtained from the `step1.sh` script, further determine the location of the SV breakpoint and get the SV map.

 # GGDTRS.py
 The script joint genotype for the provided multiple BAM files according to the deletion list.